marronjo/subsocial-js/packages/api/README.md

 NOTE:

-To run this API you need to have [Substrate](https://substrate.dev/en/) node, [IPFS](https://ipfs.io/) node and off-chain app running locally, suggested URLs are below
+To run this API you need to have Substrate node, IPFS node and off-chain app running locally, suggested URLs are below.
+These can be set-up from the [Subsocial Starter repo](https://github.com/dappforce/subsocial-js)

 ## Getting Started :hammer: